 Every situation and state is unique, please consult with your attorney or your state licensing authority to confirm your requirements and obligations.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.
 This website contains links to other third-party websites for the convenience of our readers.
 Links from LifeSafer Ignition Interlock to other sites, or from other sites to the LifeSafer, do not constitute an endorsement by LifeSafer.

-Your license are taken until court hearing date.
+Your license is taken until the court hearing date.
 Trials take place 60 days at the earliest.
-Upon conviction, your license is suspended for 30, 60 or 90 days up 1 year or longer, based on the severity of the charge.
+Upon conviction, your license is suspended for 30, 60, or 90 days up to one year or longer, based on the severity of the charge.
 Do not drive while your license is suspended.

 Bring current registration to the installation.
 If you’re not the registered owner, the owner will need to be at the installation, or you will need a notarized permission slip from the owner saying that it’s okay to install the interlock.
 Bring proof of insurance and the Restoration Requirements letter from PennDOT and Form DL-21SC form (Self-Certification of Vehicle(s) Owned/Operated).

 Once the installation is complete and the service provider has filled out the form, fax it to LifeSafer at 855-282-6357 or scan the completed form and email it to [email protected] LifeSafer will verify the information against the PennDOT vehicle database.
 Once we determine that you either don’t own any vehicles or that the device has been installed on all applicable vehicles, the information is sent to PennDOT.